NixOS/nix/maintainers/README.md

   - [most popular issues](https://github.com/NixOS/nix/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc)

   Team members can also add pull requests or issues they would like the whole team to consider.

-  If there is disagreement on the general idea behind an issue or pull request, it is moved to _To discuss_, otherwise to _In review_.

   To ensure process quality and reliability, all non-trivial pull requests must be triaged before merging.

+  If there is disagreement on the general idea behind an issue or pull request, it is moved to _To discuss_.
+  Otherwise, the issue or pull request in questions get the label [`idea approved`](https://github.com/NixOS/nix/labels/idea%20approved).
+  For issues this means that an implementation is welcome and will be prioritised for review.
+  For pull requests this means that:
+  - Unfinished work is encouraged to be continued.
+  - A reviewer is assigned to take responsibility for getting the pull request merged.
+    The item is moved to the _Assigned_ column.
+  - If needed, the team can decide to do a collarorative review.
+    Then the item is moved to the _In review_ column, and review session is scheduled.

   What constitutes a trivial pull request is up to maintainers' judgement.

 - To discuss